July 24, 2024

 Claxton’s practice explores Indigenous beauty, the body, and socio-political expressions and happenings.
 For her Headdress series, she portrays Indigenous women as cultural carriers.
 Their figures are covered in elaborate beading that incorporates objects and symbols preserved within their families for generations as well as contemporary items reflective of their communities today.
 The exhibition includes several prior works from the series along with a new firebox commissioned by the BMA, titled Headdress—Shadae and Her Girlz (2023).
 Here, Claxton celebrates generations of Indigenous women in both inherited and newly made regalia.
 The standing figures—a mother and her two daughters—wear ribbon skirts that communicate Indigenous pride and honor the resilience of Indigenous ancestors.
 The mother also holds a newborn, lovingly swaddled in its cradleboard, with ceremonial feather fans protecting her face.
 The image spotlights some of the many ways that Indigenous women—particularly mothers—maintain traditions and cultural knowledge through time.

 The exhibition also includes examples from Claxton’s NDN Ponies series, including Easy Rider NDN (2022).
-In these works, Claxton positions her figures in an open space that evokes the vastness of the Great Plains and references the Plains warrior societies.
-The protagonists are outfitted in ways that capture the aesthetics of male-centric identities and converge the symbols of warrior, cowboy, hip hop, and lowriding culture.
 By engaging contemporary and historical imagery, Claxton examines the ways in which violent conflicts, past and present, continue to shape North American Indigenous experiences.
 Among the other works by Claxton in the show are The Uplifting (2016), a single-channel video that reflects on the struggle and ultimate triumph of Indigenous existence, and the firebox Cultural Belonging (2016), which is inspired by her sense of Indigenous womanhood and sovereignty.

 The historical works in the exhibition drawn from the BMA’s holdings include two pairs of moccasins by unidentified Lakota (Sioux) artists from the late 19th century; a beaded pouch by an unidentified Lakota (Sioux) artist from the late 19th century; a woman’s dress by an unidentified Cheyenne artist from the 19th century; and a cradleboard from c.
 1880-1900 by an unidentified Cheyenne artist—an important object across Indigenous cultures that was created to represent the warm embrace of loved ones and is typically adorned with designs reflective of Indigenous identity.
 The historical works in the exhibition were selected by Claxton to amplify themes and ideas within her practice.